RobertvdLeeuw/Pie-Menus-Expanded/README.md

 this notebook</a>.
 The main features planned, however, are:

 * A rework of the settings menu, to be more aesthetic and user-friendly.
-* Menu scripts.
+* -~~Menu scripts.
 These are scripts that can dynamically alter the names and functionality of slices of pie menus.
-  Continuing with the Chrome example, instead of manually filling in all of your most frequently used websites, you could write a custom script that tracks your internet usage and constantly updates the slices to reflect your most frequented websites, as they change over time.
+  Continuing with the Chrome example, instead of manually filling in all of your most frequently used websites, you could write a custom script that tracks your internet usage and constantly updates the slices to reflect your most frequented websites, as they change over time.~~ This has been implemented as of recent.
 * A major overhaul of the theme settings, allowing for the creation of custom skins, to make every pie menu look exactly like how you want them to look.
 * Pie menu groups.
 These would be pie menus linked to the same hotkey, that can be scrolled through, using either